-Streambank erosion is an issue within the Garrison Creek watershed due to the gravelly nature of the soils along the creek channel.
+Streambank erosion is an issue within the Lick Creek watershed due to the gravelly nature of the soils along the creek channel as well as runoff from impervious surfaces, which leads to greater volume of water running off at greater velocities.
 The FCWI Steering Committee understands that there are correct and incorrect methods of addressing streambank erosion and feel that educating landowners and governmental agencies is a necessity for addressing the streambank erosion problem within the watershed.

-- Apply for Section 319 funding in October 2004 to hire a SWCD technician to provide technical services to farmers and landowners. - Apply for IDNR Lake and River Enhancement (LARE) funding to provide costshare for stream stabilization projects. - Market heavily all cost-share programs available to implement stream stabilization projects such as CRP, LARE, etc. - In 2005, organize and conduct a tour of stabilized streambanks in neighboring counties where good examples exist. - Develop and disseminate newsletters to farmers within the watershed regarding proper streambank stabilization and the laws and regulations involved with streambank stabilization. - Promote annually proper streambank protection at the County Free Fair and other local events. - Develop an FCSWCD website as a means of providing agricultural conservation information to farmers within the Garrison Creek watershed and the rest of Fayette County.
+- Apply for Section 319 funding in October 2004 to hire a SWCD technician to provide technical services to farmers and landowners. - Apply for IDNR Lake and River Enhancement (LARE) funding to provide cost-share for stream stabilization projects. - Market heavily all cost-share programs available to implement stream stabilization projects such as CRP, LARE, etc. - In 2005, organize and conduct a tour of stabilized streambanks in neighboring counties where good examples exist. - Develop and disseminate newsletters to farmers within the watershed regarding proper streambank stabilization and the laws and regulations involved with streambank stabilization. - Promote annually proper streambank protection at the County Free Fair and other local events. - Develop an FCSWCD website as a means of providing agricultural conservation information to farmers within the Lick Creek watershed and the rest of Fayette County.